グローバルナビゲーションへ

 We try to understand that nature is itself a living organism.
 We also avoid aiming for perfection.

-There was a time when we were so concerned about what the visitors would think when they saw the garden, that we would get the brooms and start sweeping as soon as a few leaves fell on the ground.
+There was a time when I was so concerned about what the visitors would think when they saw the garden, that I would get the brooms and start sweeping as soon as a few leaves fell on the ground.
 However, overdoing it will of course damage the moss.
 No matter how perfectly you sweep the garden, leaves will fall overnight, and everything will soon be just like it was before.

 Besides, wouldn’t it seem a bit unnatural to have a garden without a single fallen leaf?
-We also avoid sweeping immediately so that the visitors can get a sense of the seasons.
-The gardens at Saihoji are not only home to moss, but also a variety of blossoming flowers and trees, so we hope that visitors can enjoy nature here in each season.
+We also avoid sweeping immediately so that the visitors can get a sense of each season.
+The garden at Saihoji is not only home to moss, but also a variety of blossoming flowers and trees, so we hope that visitors can enjoy nature here in each season.

 The present is the middle ground between the past and the future